Talk to a lawyer @499

 • Spiritual Significance: The rituals come from Vedic scriptures, hence spiritual depth is added to the ceremony.

-Arya Samaj Marriage
+Sample Format Of Arya Samaj Marriage Certificate

-You can find the format for Arya Samaj marriage certificate at this website.
+You can find the format for the Arya Samaj marriage certificate at this website.
 Following is a specimen from the same:

-Landmark judgement on Arya Samaj Marriage
+Landmark Judgement On Arya Samaj Marriage

 Following are some of the landmark judgements on Arya Samaj marriage:

-Sunil Lora vs. State of Rajasthan (2022)
+Sunil Lora vs. State Of Rajasthan (2022)

 In this case, the Supreme Court refused to accept a marriage certificate issued by Arya Samaj.
 It observed that "Arya Samaj has no business giving marriage certificates.
 This is the work of authorities.
 Show the real certificate."